 Leipzig – a university city famed for its historical buildings, its orchestra and its current status as “the better Berlin”.
 Anyone familiar with the German capital should certainly also pay a visit to Leipzig.
 The “Karli” – a hip street lined with restaurants and bars – exhibitions in the former cotton mill of the Baumwollspinnerei, the majestic view from the MDR Panorama Tower: all these things are on a list of must-dos for a trip to the city.
 Guests with a more relaxed itinerary should certainly plan some time to meander through Leipzig’s greener side as well.
 Floodplains, forests, parks, repurposed opencast mines – there’s always some greenery and a perfect place to relax in the immediate vicinity, whether in the city center or on the fringes.
 Today we will showcase three of these locations.

-Not far from our hotel in Leipzig, right at the heart of the city just a short stroll from the center, the Cara Zetkin Park is one of Leipzig’s most popular expanses of greenery.
+Not far from our hotel in Leipzig next to Central Station, right at the heart of the city, the Cara Zetkin Park is one of Leipzig’s most popular expanses of greenery.
 Spread over a generous 125 hectares, visitors are certain to find a quiet spot for a picnic or to lounge around in a hammock strung up between the trees, even on sunny weekends.
 Our tip: at the center of the park is the racetrack jetty, where visitors can rent a canoe and explore Leipzig from the water.

 The former opencast mine was shut down and flooded with water – that’s the backstory to Lake Cospuden.
 And it is a lot more enticing than it initially sounds.
 Situated just 10 kilometres from the city centre, the 436 hectare expanse of water is a hotspot for surfing, rowing and even sailing enthusiasts.
 And those with a mind for more relaxed downtime will find a cushy spot on Saxony’s longest sandy beach.
 Our tip: hire a bike, grab a towel and some beachwear and pedal out to Lake Cospuden.
 The route there is lovely, and you will have wheels when you arrive to discover all the prettiest spots and the extensive range of activities on offer.